ExoLabel: ExoLabel: Out of Memory Fast Label Propagation

 ExoLabel builds a trie to keep track of vertex names.
 Each internal node of the trie consumes 24 bytes, and each leaf node consumes 16 bytes.
 The lowest possible RAM consumption of the trie (if every label is length l and shares the same prefix of length l-1) is roughly 40v bytes, and the maximum RAM consumption (if no two node labels have any prefix in common) is (24l + 16)v bytes.
 We can generalize this to estimate the total memory consumption as roughly (24(l-p)+16)v, where p is the average length of common prefix between any two node labels.

 ExoLabel also uses a number of internal caches to speed up read/writes from files.
-These caches take less than 100MB of RAM in total.
-It also uses an internal queue for processing nodes, which consumes roughly 10v bytes.
-It also uses an internal index of size 8v bytes.
+These caches take around 200MB of RAM in total.
+Note that this calculation does not include the RAM required for R itself, which is on the order of 300MB on my machine.
+It also uses an internal queue for processing nodes, which consumes roughly 10v bytes, and an internal index of size 8v bytes.

 As for disk space, ExoLabel transforms the graph into a CSR-compressed network, which is split across three files: a header, a neighbors list, and a weights list.
 The header file contains v+1 entries of 8 bytes, and the other two files consume a total of 12 bytes per outgoing edge.
 The number of edges to record is vd.
-Thus, the total disk consumption in bytes is 8(v+1) + 12vd \approx (8+12d)v.
+Thus, the total disk consumption in bytes is 8(v+1) + 12vd \approx 8v+12dv.
+However, the initial reading of the edges requires 16 bytes per edge, resulting in a maximum disk consumption of 16dv (since d > 2 for most graphs).
+If use_fast_sort=TRUE, this edge reading maximally consumes 32 bytes per edge (a maximum disk consumption of 32dv).

 Author(s)